simple-login/app/README.md

 > Sender Policy Framework (SPF) is an email authentication method designed to detect forging sender addresses during the delivery of the email

 Similar to DKIM, setting up SPF is highly recommended.
-Add a TXT record for `mydomain.com.` with the value
+Add a TXT record for `mydomain.com.` with the value:

 ```
 v=spf1 mx -all